-As a business owner, you can choose to leave your digital marketing entirely to the company that you have hired for the purpose.
+As a business owner, you can choose to leave your business to a small business digital marketing company that you have hired for the purpose.
 Or you can slowly learn how digital marketing works and add more value to the process.

 At the end of the day no one has more insight to your customers like you do.
 Since the marketing is targeted at your customers, your input is invaluable to a digital marketing agency.

 Take time to understand the various aspects of your digital presence (start slowly and work your way up):